 13 of 30

-The elegant and distinct snowy owl (Bubo scandiacus) will descend from its Arctic breeding range as far south as northern and central Michigan during the winter, even without a strong irruption event.
+The elegant and distinct snowy owl (Bubo scandiacus) will descend from its Arctic breeding range as far south as northern and central Michigan during the winter.
 These owls can be seen on open beaches or perched on roofs, poles, and similar structures, and are typically solitary.
-In terms of identification, males are almost pure white while females are more heavily marked with black barring, but both genders have piercing yellow-gold eyes.
+In terms of identification, males are almost pure white, while females are more heavily marked with black barring, but both genders have piercing yellow-gold eyes.

 14 of 30

-The northern goshawk (Accipiter gentilis) is one of the most sought-after raptors for birders to see, and it is a year-round resident of Michigan’s upper peninsula and the northern lower peninsula.
+The northern goshawk (Accipiter gentilis) is one of the most sought-after raptors for birders to see, and they're year-round residents of Michigan’s upper peninsula and the northern lower peninsula.
 In winter, these birds may spread to the southern part of the state as well, though they are rare to see.
 Watch for these powerful birds of prey near woodland edges in rural and agricultural areas where prey will be more abundant for their hunting needs.

 15 of 30